Suicide methods: Road

 Some people use intentional car crashes as a suicide method.
-This especially applies to single-occupant, single-vehicle wrecks, although some suicidal people cause head-on collisions with heavier vehicles.
+This especially applies to single-occupant, single-vehicle wrecks, although some suicidal drivers cause head-on collisions.
 Even single-vehicle collisions may harm other road users; for example, a driver who brakes abruptly or swerves to avoid a suicidal person may collide with something else on the road, resulting in harm to the driver or others.
-Both the targeted driver and bystanders may be traumatized by the experience, even if everyone survives.
+Both the innocent driver and bystanders may be traumatized by the experience, even if everyone survives.
+Being victimized by a suicidal pedestrian is recognized as an occupational hazard for professional drivers, especially if they operate heavy vehicles.